snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 </command>
 ```

-The Ranged Float command parameter type supports the ability to provide a range of selectable floating-point or non-integer numbers within the [Properties][6] tab in ComposerPro.
+The Ranged Float command parameter type supports the ability to provide a range of selectable floating-point or non-integer numbers within the Properties tab in ComposerPro.

 In order for this property to work, a command needs to be created in the \<devicedata\>\<config\> section of the c4z driver.xml file.
 This command must include the RANGED\_FLOAT\_ parameter type.